couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 );
 ```

-Let's discuss each of them in greater detail.

- - _View Timeout:_ the view timeout is the default timeout used when the blocking methods are used (like `client.query(...)`).
-If the asynchronous methods are used, a custom timeout can be provided for greater flexibility.
-Note that in general it is not advised to set a low timeout (like 2.5 seconds as with key-based operations), because views tend to take longer to return.
-Also plan some padding for network spike latencies or if more traffic arrives than planned.
-This is also why with 75 seconds a very conservative timeout has been chosen (and on the server side, the timeout is 60 seconds).
+ **View time-out**.
+The view time-out is the default time-out used when the blocking methods are used (like `client.query(...)`).
+If the asynchronous methods are used, a custom time-out can be provided for greater flexibility.
+In general, you should not set a low time-out (like 2.5 seconds as with key-based operations), because views tend to take longer to return.
+Also, plan some padding for network spike latencies or if more traffic arrives than planned.
+This is also why a very conservative time-out of 75 seconds is used (and on the server side, the time-out is 60 seconds).

- - _View Worker Size:_ depending on the number of nodes in the cluster and the amount of view requests made, the worker size can be tuned to accomodate special needs.
-As a rule of thumb, if you do not expect more than 1k view requests per second, one worker should be fine.
-If you want to push the limits, steadily increase the worker size and see if throughput increases (always potentially with higher latency as the tradeoff).
+ **View worker size**.
+Depending on the number of nodes in the cluster and the amount of view requests made, the worker size can be tuned to accommodate special needs.
+As a rule of thumb, if you do not expect more than 1 KB of view requests per second, one worker should be fine.
+If you want to push the limits, steadily increase the worker size and see if throughput increases (always potentially with higher latency as the trade-off).

- - _View Connections per Node:_ this setting describes the maximum number of open http connections in parallel on a per-node basis.
-So if you have 5 servers in your cluster and you keep the default of max 10 connections, the SDK will not open more than a total of 50 connections to the cluster.
-Again, if you need more performance tuning this value may or may not help (if the server is busy serving requests, adding more connections won't always help).
-Note that the client will only open new connections if the other ones are still busy processing.
-If the maximum number of connections is open, the requests will be queued up and dispatched (or time out).
+**View connections per node**.
+This setting describes the maximum number of open HTTP connections in parallel on a per-node basis.
+For example, if you have 5 servers in your cluster and you keep the default maximum of 10 connections, the SDK will not open more than a total of 50 connections to the cluster.
+If you need more performance tuning this value might or might not help (if the server is busy serving requests, adding more connections won't always help).
+The client only opens new connections if the other ones are still busy processing.
+If the maximum number of connections is open, the requests are  queued up and dispatched (or time out).

- Also, semi-related is the operation timeout for key-based operations (which is set to 2.5 seconds by default), because if you use the `setIncludeDocs(true)` query parameter, the SDK will fetch documents in the background for you before returning you the ViewResult.
-While key-based operations are much more performant, timeouts can still occur as well.
-This is especially something to watch out for if you have a large amount or your dataset on disk.
+The operation time-out for key-based operations, which is set to 2.5 seconds by default, is somewhat related because if you use the `setIncludeDocs(true)` query parameter, the SDK fetches documents in the background for you before returning you the `ViewResult`.
+While key-based operations are much more performant, time-outs can still occur.
+This is especially something to watch out for if you have a large amount of your data set on disk.

- There is one more parameter that can be configured.
+You can also configure the `viewmode` system property.
 By default, all view requests are made against design documents that haven been published.
-So if you forget to hit "Publish" in the user interface, the SDK will still complain that the view does not exist.
+If you forget to click **Publish** in the user interface, the SDK still complains that the view does not exist.
 If you explicitly want to use development views, you can change this by setting the `viewmode` system property to `development` (default is `production`) before the `CouchbaseClient´ object is constructed.
-This allows for changing from a development version of the view to a production version without needing to rebuild the application.
+This enables you to change from a development version of the view to a production version without needing to rebuild the application.

 ### Querying
-Querying the view consists of three diferent steps which will be covered individually.
-As a high level overview, we will load the view definition, then define our `Query` object and then query the actual index on the server.
-We can then iterate over the returned dataset.
+Querying the view consists of several steps.
+To query the view, you load the view definition, define a `Query` object ,and then query the actual index on the server.
+You can then iterate over the returned data set.

-Note that we'll be using the `beer-sample` bucket that ships with the server for simplicity reasons.
+The following exempts use the `beer-sample` bucket that ships with the server.
 Make sure to load and connect to it if you want to follow along with the queries.

 #### Loading the View Definition
-The first thing we need to do is load the view definition from the server.
+The first thing to do is load the view definition from the server.
 This is needed because the client needs to know if a reduce function is defined, what kind of view it is and so on.
-To load the definition, we need both the name of the design document and of the view itself.
-Here we are looking for the `brewery_beers` view inside the `beer` design document (remember to publish it first!).
+To load the definition, you need both the name of the design document and of the view itself.
+The following example looks for the `brewery_beers` view inside the `beer` design document (remember to publish it first!).

 ```java
 CouchbaseClient client = new CouchbaseClient(...);
 View view = client.getView("beer", "brewery_beers");
 ```

-While not particularly interesting in general, the View object itself provides methods that help during debugging.
-The `getURI()` method can be used to make sure the query URL is correct and `hasReduce()` can be used to see if a reduce function is defined and will be used by default (if not switched off through the `Query` object).
-The `CouchbaseClient` will access the same properties later to route the query properly.
+While not particularly interesting in general, the `View` object itself provides methods that help during debugging.
+You can use the `getURI()` method to make sure the query URL is correct and `hasReduce()` to see if a reduce function is defined and will be used by default (if not switched off through the `Query` object).
+The `CouchbaseClient` accesses the same properties later to route the query properly.

 #### Preparing Query parameters
-The next step is to instantiate a `Query` object and (optionally) apply parameters that will influence the runtime behaviour of the query itself.
-The methods you see on the `Query` object, by intention, mirror those in the UI when you click on the triangle next to "Filter Results".
-Some of the params take enums as arguments to make it easier for you.
-Here is an example on how to set some params:
+The next step is to instantiate a `Query` object and (optionally) apply parameters that influence the run time behavior of the query itself.
+The methods you see on the `Query` object, by intention, mirror those in the UI when you click the triangle next to Filter Results.
+Some of the parameters take enums as arguments to make it easier for you.
+Here is an example that shows how to set some parameters:

 ```java
 Query query = new Query();